 6. Tour the Ruins of Delphi

-The Oracle of Delphi is one of the most famous tales from Greek Mythology and a trip to this tiny town is a must for anyone who is even a little bit interested in ancient history.
-The ruins of the Temple of Apollo are still there in Delphi and are one of the best-known landmarks in this ancient country.
+The Oracle of Delphi, in central Greece, is one of the most famous stories in Greek Mythology, and if you are even slightly interested in ancient history, you must visit this tiny town.
+The ruins of the Temple of Apollo are here in Delphi and are one of the most famous landmarks in this ancient country.

-Here you can also see the Ancient Theater of Delphi, the Castalia Spring, the Delphi Archaeological Museum, and even visit the modern town of Delphi west of the archeological sites.
-The museum is fascinating because it has all the statues, art, and other items that were donated to the Oracle of Delphi over the years.
+Here, you can also see the Ancient Theater of Delphi, the Castalia Spring, the Delphi Archaeological Museum, and the modern town of Delphi, which is west of the archeological sites.
+The museum is great because it has all the statues, art, and other items that were given to the Oracle of Delphi over the years.

 Practical Information